Knowledge Architecture

 Scan Layer — Key Points

-• • It structures meaning from Seed Truth (Yantra) to field practice.
+• • It helps you move from Seed Truth (Yantra) to usable outputs without flattening the structure.

-• Seed Truth (Yantra) and invariant yantra drawing.
+• A clearer Seed Truth (Yantra) and core framing before generation.

-• Practice guides and applications tied to each ring.
+• Practice prompts, revision cues, and next actions tied to each ring.

 Why